 Before you can legally operate a commercial motor vehicle in interstate commerce, you need a USDOT number.
-Here's everything you need to know about it — in plain English.
+Here is everything you need to know about it — in plain English.
+Once you have your USDOT number, the next step is getting your MC authority and building your carrier packet to start working with freight brokers.

 What is a USDOT number?

 A USDOT number (United States Department of Transportation number) is a unique identifier assigned to commercial motor carriers by the FMCSA.
 Think of it as your trucking business's federal ID number.
-It's used to track your safety record, inspections, crashes, and compliance history.
+It is used to track your safety record, inspections, crashes, and compliance history — including your CSA safety score.

 Every freight broker will ask for your USDOT number before giving you a load.
 It goes on your carrier packet, your truck's door, and every load document you touch.